Prince George's County Police Department: History

 On February 3, 2012, Corporal Donald Taylor allegedly struck Ryan Dorm with the butt of his service weapon.
 The pistol fired from the impact with Dorm's face.
 Taylor then allegedly filed a report falsely claiming Dorm had somehow attacked him.
 A surveillance video at the Brentwood, Maryland gas station showed this to be false and in September 2012, Taylor was charged with second-degree assault, reckless endangerment, providing a false statement to police and misconduct in office.
 Dorm, who had been arrested on various charges had all charges against dropped after being jailed for four months.
 Cpl Donald Taylor was charged with assault and misconduct in office.
 He was found not guilty and acquitted of all charges after a trial.

 In May 2012, Officer Daniel Gonzalez was arrested for driving under the influence of alcohol after crashing his official car.
 Gonzalez was found not guilty of all charges after a trial.

 In July 2012, Corporal Rickey Adey was indicted by a grand jury on charges of assaulting a teenaged boy during an arrest.
 Adey was acquitted of the charges after a trial.

 On August 20, 2012, Officer Adrian Morris died as a result of an automobile accident on the Washington, D.C.
 Capital Beltway, near Route 212.
 Officer Michael Risher was also injured but survived, according to the police department.
 Morris, who was driving the police cruiser, was attempting to catch up to another vehicle while investigating a reported crime.
 The police cruiser apparently veered off the highway and into a ravine.
 Morris, who was thrown from the vehicle, suffered severe head injuries.
 He was pronounced dead at Prince George's Hospital.
 Morris, 23, was a former member of the Prince George's Police Explorers.

 In April 2014, Officer Sinisa Simic was sentenced to ten years' confinement for his protection of a gang distributing cocaine and untaxed cigarettes.
 Simic had been indicted on various charges in 2010 as part of a wide-ranging corruption investigation that lead to the arrest of three other officers.

 In March 2021, the department hired Dallas law enforcement veteran Malik Aziz as its new chief of police.
 The previous chief, Hank Stawinski, resigned on June 18, 2020, following a report that found widespread patterns of racism throughout the department.

+In 2023, a video surfaced.
+It shows a uniformed Prince George's County police officer going into the back of a marked police car with a woman.